jonbey93/electron-distribution-function/README.md

 # electron-distribution-function
-Processing algorithm and small-box-modelling routine for electron distribution functions (EDFs) obtained via total x-ray scattering.
+Small-box-modelling routine for electron distribution functions (EDFs) obtained via total x-ray scattering.

-GimmeEDF_v2: Processing algorithm
+Using an object oriented framework and asynchronous multiprocessing for computational speed